-"Supplemental Indenture" means any indenture amending or supplementing the Indenture duly authorized and entered into between the Authority and the Trustee in accordance with the provisions of the Indenture.
+"Supplemental Indenture" means any indenture amendatory of or supplemental to the Indenture duly authorized and entered into between the Authority and the Trustee in accordance with the provisions of the Indenture.

 "Tax Certificate" means the Tax Certificate related to the Bonds, dated as of the Issue Date, as the same may be amended from time to time.